Teens of Style

-Teens of Style is the 9th studio album by American indie rock band Car Seat Headrest, released on October 30, 2015.
-It was their first album recorded for Matador Records.
+Teens of Style is the ninth album by American indie rock band Car Seat Headrest, released on October 30, 2015.
+It is their first album as a full band, and first release under Matador Records.
 Intended as an introductory compilation for new listeners, it features reworked, newly recorded versions of songs originally released between 2010 and 2012, with the addition of one new composition.

 Background and recording

 From the description of the "No Passion" music video, Teens of Style is a collection of older Car Seat Headrest songs, rerecorded in 2015 to make a sonically expanded new release.

 From Interview magazine, "At the time that I was originally recording the songs, I don't think I considered them to be the final versions, [...]
 They were just self-recorded and I wanted to do them properly at some point."